CHURCH & COMMUNITY ACTIVITIES

 This programme started in 2010 in response to a request from the Principal of the local primary school.
 The volunteers, who work side-by-side with children who require additional support are greatly appreciated by the school and gain much themselves from the activities.

 In April 2010 a community need was identified with respect to people living at home with dementia.
 This need involves both the lack of socialisation and social withdrawal of those with dementia, as well as the need for respite for the caregivers.

 In response the parish set up a once a week social group, 10 am to 2 pm, session each Thursday staffed by volunteers from the parish involving an active programme including: socialising, Thai Chi, indoor bowls, board games, quizzes and singing.
-The coordinator Margaret Pont is funded by Presbyterian Support Northern.
-The number of attendees fluctuates, with 10 on the roll and average attendance of 7.
-This is a well-accepted and valued activity.
+The Co-ordinator, Tangi Joseph, is employed by the parish and is supervised by Presbyterian Support’s Enliven Branch.
+The number of attendees fluctuates with currently 18 on the roll and an average attendance of 12.
+This is a valued community activity.

 In July 2013 the 13th Brigade celebrated its 50th anniversary.

 This is a separate group of Korean Church people who with their own Pastor and Elders share the Mairangi Bay Church and facilities.
 We combine for church services on special occasions during the year.

 We have a group of people from our community who are wanting to practise having conversations in the English language.

 We meet on a Wednesday during school terms, from 1pm until 2:30pm and cover a whole range of topics.
 It is very friendly and relaxed.